dahlbrody7/IT-Homelab/README.md

 # Cybersecurity Home Lab

-A personal cybersecurity and infrastructure home lab built in VMware Workstation on a custom-built desktop.
-Built to practice networking, system administration, security monitoring, Active Directory administration, firewalling, segmentation, and cybersecurity skills through hands-on work.
-Includes notes and screenshots from each lab session documenting troubleshooting steps and findings.
+A personal cybersecurity home lab built in VMware Workstation on a custom-built desktop.
+Designed to simulate a segmented enterprise network and to learn and practice real IT and security operations including network configuration, system administration, Active Directory management, attack simulations, SIEM, and incident response.
+All attacks were conducted in an isolated lab environment and documented as formal incident reports.
+Also includes session logs and screenshots.

 ## Environment
 **Host:** Custom-built desktop
 **CPU:** Ryzen 7 7800X3D
 **RAM:** 32GB
 **Hypervisor:** VMware Workstation

+## Topology
 ![Lab Architecture](lab-network-topology.png)

 ## What I've Done So Far

-* Built a virtualized LAN and DMZ network using pfSense
-* Configured pfSense firewall rules to control traffic between LAN and DMZ
-* Deployed an Ubuntu nginx web server in the DMZ
-* Configured UFW firewall rules and tested exposed services with nmap
-* Set up SSH and tested authentication logging
-* Simulated basic incident response by terminating an active SSH session
-* Diagnosed and fixed networking issues involving routing, DHCP, firewall rules, and Linux/Windows system configuration
+* Designed and deployed segmented network infrastructure with pfSense, including firewall rules, DMZ isolation, and inter-segment traffic control
-* Deployed Wazuh SIEM on an Ubuntu server
-* Installed Wazuh agents on lab machines and verified agent connectivity
-* Built a Windows Server Active Directory domain controller
-* Reviewed exposed services and made security decisions to reduce unnecessary attack surface
-* Installed and configured Snort on pfSense to monitor DMZ traffic
-* Validated Snort detection by generating test traffic from Kali to the DMZ web server and confirming IDS alerts in pfSense
-* Forwarded pfSense firewall and Snort IDS logs to Wazuh SIEM for centralized visibility
+* Configured Wazuh SIEM with endpoint agents, custom decoders, and correlation rules for centralized detection and alerting
-* Wrote custom Wazuh correlation rule detecting SSH brute force followed by successful login (MITRE T1110, T1078)
+* Deployed Snort IDS on DMZ interface and integrated alerts into Wazuh via syslog
-* Simulated full attack chain: directory traversal, SSH brute force, successful login, and suspicious file creation
+* Simulated attack chains including directory traversal, SSH brute force, and Active Directory post-exploitation with DCSync credential harvesting
-* Detected and triaged Shellshock false positive alert, confirmed source as authorized internal scan
-* Simulated SYN flood DoS attack and confirmed nginx resilience
+* Documented attack simulations as formal incident reports with detection analysis, impact assessment, and recommendations

 ## Coming Soon
 * More attack simulations and incident reports
 * Honeypot deployment
 * LAN-side IDS coverage